 These days, you’re probably still spending a lot of time at home – and maybe you’ve noticed that your living space could use some new artwork.

 Enter The Paint Factory, a local, Black-owned mobile “sip and paint” company that offers private art sessions as well as virtual party options.
 With a two-hour guided lesson, you and your friends, family, or coworkers will be able to create the canvas of your dreams!

 Or, go the DIY route and buy some supplies from your favorite local art store while streaming a YouTube painting tutorial.
 Either way, you’ll be able to hang your finished piece of artwork with pride.

 21. Pack the ultimate picnic

-We love picnicking all the time – but during a pandemic, the picnic HAS to round out our list of the Best Things to Do in Atlanta in 2021!
-The perfect picnic starts with a great picnicking location.
+TikTok has made picnicking an art form.
+And, the perfect picnic starts with a great picnicking location.
 Luckily, there are loads of these in the city.
 You could head to Lullwater Preserve, Grant Park, Piedmont Park, or your favorite grassy neighborhood area.